Updated October 2018

 Galleria Doria Pamphilj

 A number of charming towns sit perched atop the hills surrounding Rome.
 Among them are Castel Gandolfo and Frascati.
-Both are less than an hour by train from Termini station, and train tickets are about four euros round trip, making them ideal spots for day (or even afternoon) trips.
+Both are less than an hour by train from Termini station, and train tickets are just a few euros round trip, making them ideal spots for day trips.

 Home to the white wine that shares its name, Frascati is a town about 12 miles southeast of Rome.
-In the main piazza you’ll find the Cathedral of San Pietro Apostolo, which was completed in the 17th century.
+Near the main piazza you’ll find the Cathedral of San Pietro Apostolo, which was completed in the 17th century.
 Frascati is full of quaint shops and winding streets.
-An enjoyable afternoon here consists simply of wandering the side streets and sampling a glass of the local wine.
+An enjoyable afternoon here consists simply of wandering the narrow avenues and sampling a glass of the local wine.